Femtonics/FemtoAPI/docs/kb/api2/femtoapi-v2-0-home/femtoapi-2-0/the-femtoapi-matlab-client/helper-classes-and-functions.md

 **setMeasurementMetaDataField(obj, handle, fieldName, value)**

 Sets the value of a given metadata field based the given handle.
 It sets value in the locally stored processing state structure.
-You have to call the  setProcessingState()(API2-A-1448161786) command to send changes to the server.
+You have to call the  setProcessingState() ([Get processing state](../the-femtoapi-command-reference/get-processing-state.md)) command to send changes to the server.

 **val = getMeasurementMetaDataFieldRecursive(obj,rootHandle,fieldName,doWarning)**